techbrett/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/certification/archived/devices-usb-devices.md

 ms.custom:
 - Skype for Business Certification
 - dn947482
-description: "Planning for Optimal Skype for Business Experience over Wi-Fi provides the collective information to help you plan an optimal Skype for Business experience in a wireless environment."
+description: "Planning for Optimal Skype for Business Experience over Wi-Fi provides the collective information to help you plan an optimal Skype for Business experience in a wireless environment. (archived)"
 ---

 # USB audio and video devices certified for Skype for Business and Lync clients (archived)